ikus060/minarca/doc/development.md

 # Development

-This section provide details for those who want to contributes to the development.
+This section provides details for those who want to contribute to the development.

 ## Translation

 Reference <http://babel.edgewall.org/wiki/Documentation/setup.html>

 Minarca may be translated using `.po` files.
-This section describe briefly how to translate Minarca.
+This section describes briefly how to translate Minarca.
 It's not a complete instruction set, it's merely a reminder.

 Extract the strings to be translated: